lddweb/ldd-directory-lite/readme.txt

 == Changelog ==

+= 1.3.8.2 =

+- Fixed a bug that removed client logo when editing a listing in the back end.
+(Thanks to user iBusinessLogic for reporting this!)

 = 1.3.8.1 =

-- Patched logo/file migration code to fix issue from warning message.
+- Patched logo/file migration code to fix issue from warning message

 = 1.3.8 =